paulirish/CopyLink-extension/readme.md

 #### Todo:
-  * nice to have, feedback that clipboard was updated.
-  * es6-ify it.
+  * es6-ify more of it.
   * new logo/icon

 #### Also